Maths Mutt HOME

 It takes 8 men 5 days.

-Squared proportion
+Squared Proportion

-If y is directly proportional to x2,
+If \(y\) is directly proportional to \(x^2\),

-y is multiplied by the square of that number.
+then when \(x\) is multiplied by a number, \(y\) is multiplied by the square of that number.

 Example

-After 2 seconds, the car has travelled a distance of 12 m.
+After 2 seconds, the car has travelled 12 m.
+What is the distance travelled after 9 seconds?

 The car has travelled 243 m.